 Contract Technical Recruiter: Arista Networks Inc., Nashua

-This position requires collaborating with HR corporate to confirm headcount details, sourcing candidates via various methods, screening resumes and interviewing candidates, and facilitating interviews.
+This position requires collaborating with HR corporate resources to confirm headcount details, sourcing candidates via various methods, screening resumes and interviewing candidates, and facilitating interviews.

 Candidates must possess at least 8 years of recruiting experience in the technology field.